 Giving to USD School of Law

-In addition to funding scholarships, there are many other ways you can designate your gifts to have a direct and meaningful impact on our students.
-Among these, I want to highlight a few of our top funding priorities for this year:
+In addition to funding a scholarship, there are many other ways you can designate your gift to have a direct and meaningful impact on our students.
+Among these, I want to highlight a few of our top priorities for 2016-17:

-- Supporting new curricular initiatives, including faculty-approved programs to improve our bar passage rate and incorporate practical skills training in the first-year curriculum;
+- Funding curricular initiatives, including new courses and programs to improve our bar passage and job placement results;

-- Enabling us to provide resources to our faculty to continue to do impactful scholarship, innovative teaching, important public service and public policy, individually and through our centers and institutes.
+- Enabling us to provide our outstanding faculty with support to continue to do impactful scholarship, innovative teaching, and important public service and effective public policy advocacy, individually and through our centers and institutes.

-I have great confidence in, and remain enthusiastic about, the future of our law school.
-I am proud of what we have been able to achieve during the past four years thanks to your support and generosity, and I am looking forward to another successful year.
+I remain enthusiastic about USD School of Law and its promising future.
+I am proud of what we have been able to achieve during the past five years thanks to your support and generosity, and I am looking forward to another successful year.

 With my sincere thanks and best wishes,